tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 # Key Factors Influencing GPU Cost Efficiency

-We found that three LLM service characeteristics significantly influence GPU cost efficiency:
+We find that three LLM service characeteristics significantly influence GPU cost efficiency:

 ## Request Size

 <!-- The size of each request, which includes both input and output token lengths, significantly impacts GPU cost efficiency.
 Smaller request sizes tend to be more cost-effective on lower-end GPUs, achieving a higher number of tokens processed per dollar.
 Conversely, larger request sizes benefit from the greater processing power of high-end GPUs, making them more cost-efficient for such tasks. -->
 To demonstrate the effect of LLM request size (input and output lengths) on GPU cost efficiency, we illustrate three case studies.
-In each case, we measure the maximum generation throughput each GPU type achieves across a range of request sizes, and divide the throughput by the GPU's on-demand rental cost, resulting in a measure of cost efficiency (tokens/$, or T/$).
+In each case, we measure the maximum generation throughput each GPU type achieves across a range of request sizes, and divide the throughput by the GPU's on-demand rental cost, resulting in a measure of cost efficiency (tokens/\$, or T/\$).
 In each plot, a tile's shade indicates which GPU is most cost effective and the tile's value indicates the percent increase of cost efficiency relative to the less cost efficient GPU.

 * **Llama2-7b on A100 and A10G:** In Plot 1, for small requests, A10G achieves up to 72% greater cost efficiency.
 Conversely, as the request size increases, A100 demonstrates 38% greater cost efficiency.